 An exception.
 Pork, ham, bacon, pig intestines used to make sausages, and other products of the pig may contain the eggs or ova of Trichina and other parasites.
 These can lodge in the brain.
 They don’t destroy the brain, but they can damage it.

 This occurs even if the pig meat has been frozen, and is well-cooked.
 It is quite a common problem, though it is not often discussed.
 For this reason I suggest strictly avoiding all products of the pig.

 ISN’T CHOLESTEROL IN MEAT BAD?

 Cholesterol is the raw material from which our bodies make all of the sex hormones such as estrogen, progesterone, testosterone and others.
-It is also the material from which we make all of our adrenal hormones such as adrenalin, cortisone, and aldosterone.
+It is also the raw material from which we make all of our adrenal hormones such as adrenalin, cortisone, and aldosterone.
 Thus, cholesterol is not a bad substance, as some are made to believe by their poorly informed physicians.
-Most cholesterol is made in our bodies, though it can be obtained from our food as well.

-The only time cholesterol is a problem is when it is too high.
-This is a stress indicator, in my experience, and nothing more.
-Eating the correct food, which includes some high-quality animal foods, usually helps lower a high cholesterol when that food is eaten in combination with other high-quality foods such as plenty of cooked vegetables, and when a person takes the correct nutritional supplements with it.
+The only time cholesterol is a problem is when it is very high.
+This is a stress indicator, and a liver imbalance.
+Eating the correct food, which includes some high-quality animal foods, can help lower a high cholesterol when that food is eaten properly in combination with other high-quality foods such as plenty of cooked vegetables, and when a person takes the correct nutritional supplements with it.